Mason-Dino/Disecon/README.md

 bank.add()
 ```

-### Subracting money
+### Subtracting money

-If you want to subract money from somones wallet do the following example bellow.
+If you want to subtract money from someones wallet do the following example bellow.

 ```python
 from Disecon import *